balajich/spring-cloud-session-4-inter-microservice-communication-async-kafka/README.md

-# Spring Cloud Session 4 Inter Microservice Communication ASynchronous using Kafka
+# Spring Cloud Session-4 Inter Microservice Communication ASynchronous using Kafka
 In  this tutorial we are going to learn how microservices communicate with each other in asynchronous fashion.
 In asynchronous communication calling microservice will **not wait** till the called microservice responds.
 This pattern can be achieved with message bus infrastructures like Kafka.Here we use **Spring Cloud Stream** framework to communicate